shivdazed/shivdazed/README.md

 I’m looking to collaborate on Convolutional Neural Networks which may help to study the ginourmous functionalities of the Human Brain and possibly unravel human conciousness
 📫 How to reach me ... shivandru@gmail.com
-This repository contains the sum of all promgrams I have practised and created from scratch on PyCHARM IDE.
+This repository contains the sum of all programs I have practised and created from scratch on PyCHARM IDE.

 It contains the tutorial programs as well as a few projects and their respective source code from a Python and Data certification course.
 Alongside other ventures I have taken such as